An introduction to variational quantum algorithms for combinatorial optimization problems: Basics of quantum computing for combinatorial optimization

 We say that $q_0$ and $q_1$ are the \emph{coordinates} of $\ket{q}$ in the basis $(\ket{0}, \ket{1})$. \end{definition} It is often convenient to use the matrix representation of $\ket{0}$ and $\ket{1}$, namely

 With this matrix representation, the qubit $\ket{q}$ defined in~\eqref{eq:qubit} is equal to

 \begin{example} Important examples of one-qubit states are $\frac{\ket{0} + \ket{1}}{\sqrt{2}}$ and $\frac{\ket{0} - \ket{1}}{\sqrt{2}}$.
 These are usually denoted as $\ket{+}$ and $\ket{-}$, respectively. \end{example} The algorithms studied in this paper typically manipulate quantum states of larger dimension.
 Specifically, let $n$ denote the number of qubits that our quantum computing device is able to manipulate simultaneously.
-An $n$-qubit state is defined by $2^n$ complex numbers that satisfy the normalizing condition and represent the normal decomposition on the canonical basis. \begin{definition}[Canonical basis] The canonical basis of an $n$-qubit state is the set
+An $n$-qubit state is defined by $2^n$ complex numbers that satisfy the normalizing condition and represent the normal decomposition in the canonical basis. \begin{definition}[Canonical basis] The canonical basis of an $n$-qubit state is the set

-where $i^{(k)}$ represents the state of the $k$-th qubit.
+where $i^{(k)}$ represents the state of the $k$-th qubit and $\otimes$ is the tensor product defined in Appendix~\ref{sec:appendix}.
 The canonical basis is the set of all possible combinations of tensor products of $n$ one-qubit basis states, $\ket{0}$ and $\ket{1}$.
-For more readability, we omit to write the tensor product between qubits, i.e. we refer to the canonical basis as
+Thus, in the matrix representation, each canonical basis state is a column vector of $2^n$ components with one component equal to 1 and the rest equal to 0.
+It directly results that the size of the canonical basis of an $n$-qubit state is $2^n$.
+For more readability, we omit to write the tensor product between qubits, i.e., we refer to the canonical basis as

 \end{definition}